Ancient Egypt

 Why every new king of Egypt re-enacted the accession of the first king.

-7. Other uses of the heraldic plants: the "Nile gods"
+7. The heraldic plants identifying the "Nile gods"

-Derived from the personifications of the Two Lands, but with an emphasize on the plants' natural habitat: water.
+Derived from the personifications of the Two Lands, but with an emphasis on the plants' natural habitat: water.

-8. Other uses of the heraldic plants: as a symbolic motif
+8. Other monumental uses of the heraldic plants

 The hallmark of this type of use is, that both plants will always appear together.